JerryI/wljs-docs/docs/frontend/Advanced/Events system/Cells and windows.md

-Cells and window objects can also emit events and there is no need in cloning event objects to assign multiple handlers (it is done automatically once an `EventHandler` method is applied).
+Cells and window objects can also emit events, and there is no need to clone event objects to assign multiple handlers (this is done automatically once the `EventHandler` method is applied).

 ## Cells
-There are following functions are available to extract cell objects [RemoteCellObj](frontend/Reference/Cells%20and%20Notebook/RemoteCellObj.md) from the evaluation context
+The following functions are available to extract cell objects ([RemoteCellObj](frontend/Reference/Cells%20and%20Notebook/RemoteCellObj.md)) from the evaluation context:

-- [EvaluationCell](frontend/Reference/Cells%20and%20Notebook/EvaluationCell.md) an input cell (where the code is written)
+- [EvaluationCell](frontend/Reference/Cells%20and%20Notebook/EvaluationCell.md): the input cell (where the code is written)
-- [ResultCell](frontend/Reference/Cells%20and%20Notebook/ResultCell.md) an output cell (even if it does not exists yet)
+- [ResultCell](frontend/Reference/Cells%20and%20Notebook/ResultCell.md): the output cell (even if it does not exist yet)

-There are following patterns available to attach handlers
+The following patterns are available to attach handlers:

- - `"Destroy"`
+- "Destroy"
- - `"State"`
+- "State"
- - `"Error"`
+- "Error"

-The most practical one is the first one
+The most practical one is the first:

 ```mathematica
 With[{},